DhirajBhakta/reflections/docker.md

 # --MyQuestions--
-1. What exactly is a container
+1. What exactly is a container(understand unionfs)
-2. What exactly is a image
+2. What exactly is a image(understand unionfd)
 3. How networking works in docker
 4. How much memory/CPU/hdd does a container take by default? can this be tuned?
 5. containerd & runc?
-6. namespaces & cgroups?
+6. namespaces & cgroups & unionfs?
 7. ARG values vs ENV values ? confused about envs everywhere!
 7. Deeper understanding of what is meant by a `port`?
     - Open port/Closed port